Ungeziefi/Subnautica-Mods/Fixes/Fixes Progress.md

 - The Cyclops' steering wheel animation has three states: default position, turn right 100%, turn left 100%.
 Now it uses correct analog values with a controller.
 - Silent running now does not consume power when the Cyclops is off.
 (Improved by not using bool Prefix.)
 - Fixed the gap between the Seamoth and its lower storage modules.
+- The Cyclops docking bay sounds now don't play if the bay is already occupied.
+(Improved by not using bool Prefix.)

 ### To-Do
 - When you load your game, the Cyclops' speed is wrong until you switch speed modes.
 - The Cyclops hatch flaps now always close when you enter it.
-- The "doors opening" sound effect plays when you approach the Cyclops docking bay in a vehicle while another one is docked.
 - When the Cyclops is unpowered, its HUD and screens are off.
 - The Reaper pushes your Cyclops instead of attacking it.
 - The state of doors inside the Cyclops is now saved.